stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/custom-roles.md

           - admin
 ```

-New Bindings will be created for the tenant owners of `bluesky` and `alpha`, corresponding to the `admin` Role.
+New Bindings will be created for the Tenant owners of `bluesky` and `alpha`, corresponding to the `admin` Role.
 Bindings for editors and viewer will be inherited from the `default roles`.
-All other tenant owners will have an `edit` Role bound to them within their namespaces
+All other Tenant owners will have an `edit` Role bound to them within their namespaces

 ## What’s next